Polygons and Types of Quadrilaterals

 • 10-sided polygon → Decagon

 The sum of all interior angles in a polygon depends on the number of sides.
-This can be calculated using the formula:
+Here is the formula:

 $$ \text{Sum of interior angles} = (n-2) \times 180^\circ $$